-"I believe this UI is the tipping point that makes ES3 universally useful to SEAs," stated Glynn Ligon, ESP's President.
-"Combined with ES3's turnkey process for movement of an SEA's data from source files to the EDFacts submission files, the UI puts the EDFacts coordinator at the control panel and in full control."
+ESP's EDFacts Architect, Steve King, installed the user interface for ES3 across the partner SEAs for enthusiastic EDFacts coordinators.
+"I believe this UI was the tipping point that made ES3 universally useful to SEAs," stated Glynn Ligon, ESP's President.
+"Combined with ES3's turnkey process for movement of an SEA's data from source files to the EDFacts submission files, the UI puts the ED-Facts coordinator at the control panel and in full control."

-The UI is a standard feature of ES3 now for all partner SEAs.
+The UI is a standard feature of ES3 for all partner SEAs.
 Coordinators and program offices can manage their files, trigger package execution, and monitor results in real time.